timothymillar/DataScienceWorkshop/ABSTRACTS.md

 "Synergy from Heterogeneous Data"

-This session will expand on Shannon’s presentation around data from disparate sources and the concept of machine learning.
+This session will expand on Shannon’s presentation around data from disparate data domains.
 You will learn to use machine learning and big data approaches particularly R machine learning, big data search engine (spark) and speech recognition libraries (NLTK).

 ### Shannon Schlueter